AaaChenBao/CHB_CS122_project-master/README.md

 1. Download the four python codes above from the "02 Algorithm" folder, and download the "final_data.csv" from the "Data" folder inside the "02 Algorithm" folder.

-2. In your computer, create a folder called "Algorithm", save the four algorithm's python files in this folder; inside the "Algorithm" folder, create a folder called "Data", save the "Fnal_data.csv" in this folder.
-The "Final_data.csv" is from the first part of data management.
+2. In your computer, create a folder called "Algorithm", save the four algorithm's python files in this folder; inside the "Algorithm" folder, create a folder called "Data", save the "Final_data.csv" in this folder.
+The "Final_data.csv" is from the first part of "01 Data Prep".

 3. In the VM, go to the directory "./Algorithm", run the following two commands: